 Friday, September 5, 2008

 He's indignant, he's exasperated, he's "America's foremost commentator on everything," he's comedian Lewis Black.
 Along with stand-up comedy, Black is also an actor, playwright, Broadway star, makes regular appearances on "The Daily Show With Jon Stewart" and "Late Night with Conan O'Brien," hosted the Comedy Central show "Root of All Evil," wrote the book I'm Dreaming of a Black Christmas, and is a Grammy Award winner.
-And somehow through all that, he still finds time to perform stand-up, and is currently on his aptly named "The Rant is Due" tour.
+And somehow through all that, he still finds time to perform stand-up, and is currently set to debut his new comedy special "Old Yeller - Live at the Borgata" which will be available LIVE on PPV Saturday, August 24 at 9:30.
 Follow Lewis on Facebook and twitter.

 Comedy's Southern Belle

 Even if comedian Lisa Landryisn’t playing at a comedy club near your, she’s not a hard woman to find.
 Her Comedy Central special is in frequent rotation, she can also be seen on E!, MSNBC and FOX and has made guest appearances on "Law & Order: SVU," "Fashion Police" and a number of national commercials including a series of TBS "Bitcoms."
 Her easy going style and sharp wit have also landed her a spot on Bret Butler’s The Southern Belles of Comedy and have earned her the reputation as being on of the top female acts in the country.